ciatph/csv-firestore/README.md

    - *(Enter a target Firestore collection)*
    -  The specified Firestore collection will be created if it does not yet exist.
 - **Retain old data? [n/Y] (Press enter to proceed):**
-   -  **csv-to-firestore** DELETES a collection's documents by default before proceeding to upload data.
+   -  **csv-firestore** DELETES a collection's documents by default before proceeding to upload data.
    -  *(Press ENTER)* to accept the default behavior - delete the collection's documents uploading data.
    -  *(Type Y and press ENTER)* to retain all documents.